williamouyang/okta.github.io/_source/_posts/2015-06-11-trustpage.md

 * * *

 These days, making sure your product solves problems that customers face everyday is not just a _good idea_, it’s **table stakes**.
 And the bar is rising constantly.
-The more products improve, the less consumers are willing to tolerate bad experiences.
+The more products improve, the less customers are willing to tolerate bad experiences.
 With the consumerization of the enterprise, the importance of product design and favorable user experiences is indispensable to every kind of product distribution model.

 Two of the most important aspects of the product are Product Status/Trust and Customer Support.
 Having dissected both of these from many angles in my recent work, I know that businesses neglect them at their peril.